 Her coaching expertise has been valued by opera companies.
-Trained in hypnosis, with a deep understanding of the human being and of the vocal instrument, Anna realized that her technique could be applied to any individual willing to develop their self-confidence and deliver their message into the world.
-Anna has recently been recognized a member of the Association of Transformational Leaders.
+With a deep understanding of the human being and of the vocal instrument, Anna realized that her technique could be applied to any individual willing to develop their self-confidence and deliver their message into the world.
+She creates transformational work through interdisciplinary and immersive storytelling and empowering workshops ("Breathe Happy", "The Art of Charisma").

 Amazed by the miracle of life, Anna is dedicated to charitable projects.
 She has been volunteering in children’s hospitals in Paris with “Main dans la Main” and in NYC with “Sing For Hope”.
 She has also been supporting "Mission Be" to help children thrive through mindfulness.
 In Paris, Anna has been an ambassador of ANICA which defends animal rights.
-Anna is now an ambassador of Veterinarians International and recently performed a world class transformative experience at One Health gala.
+Anna is currently an ambassador of Veterinarians International.

 Rachel Hall is an American soprano singer and teacher in the NYC area.
 Born in Princeton NJ, but raised in Chapel Hill, North Carolina, Rachel moved to the Big Apple to pursue her musical career in 2008.
 Ms. Hall earned her Master of Music degree at Manhattan School of Music under the tutelage of illustrious soprano, teacher, and director Catherine Malfitano.
 She holds Bachelor degrees in both Music Performance and Music Education from Appalachian State University in Boone, NC.